 Village within a Village

 Currently Agros is advancing land ownership by inviting new families onto unutilized land in already existing Agros villages.
-Because we are welcoming new families into existing villages, the per family costs are reduced as vital infrastructure is already in place (e.g. water, roads, schools, clinics, irrigation systems).
-This approach is sometimes referred to as a “village within a village” strategy.
-The Agros village of Nueva San José, Nicaragua is a prime example of a “village within a village,” as it shares physical proximity, as well as key infrastructure, with the Agros village of San José.
+Because of the adoption of modern agricultural techniques, families can produce more on less land.
+Additionally, because vital village infrastructure is already in place, the cost per family is reduced.
+The Agros village of Nueva San José, Nicaragua, is a prime example of a “village within a village,” as it shares physical proximity, as well as key infrastructure, with the Agros village of San José.

 Climate Smart Agriculture

-In our work in Central America, we have seen that climate change, agriculture, and poverty are deeply intertwined.
+Climate change, agriculture, and poverty are deeply intertwined.
 Current farming methods do not meet the world’s growing demand for food, do not generate enough income for those growing the food, and contribute a third of all greenhouse emissions worldwide.
-Our market-led agriculture projects address all three facets of this issue.
 We are investing in modern production systems that significantly increase the number of harvests and increase the yield of each harvest—meaning more income and more food is generated on less land with fewer emissions.
-We are also investing in the formation of farming associations which empower families to work together for increased influence with buyers.
-We are especially excited that a special partnership with Rick Steves will facilitate the growth of our Climate-Smart Agribusiness Center in San José, Nicaragua.
+We are especially excited that a special partnership with Rick Steves will facilitate the continued growth of our Climate Smart Agribusiness Center in San José, Nicaragua.